Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Navigating the Proof-Theoretic Jungle

 \subsubsection{From Labeled Sequents to Structured Sequents.}

-The translation from the labeled calculus $G_{lV}$ to the structured calculus $ \calci{V}$ is more difficult because not every sequent of the labeled calculus can be translated into a sequent of the structured calculus, and consequently a derivation in $G_{lV}$ contains steps that cannot be simulated in the calculus $ \calci{V}$.
-In this short description we limit to describe the approach and difficulties in order to define such a translation, for a formal treatment we refer to \cite{GNO-aiml18}.
+The translation from the labeled calculus $\lcalcv$ to the structured calculus $ \calci{\VLe}$ is more difficult, as not every sequent of the labeled calculus can be translated into a sequent of the structured calculus.
+Consequently, a derivation in $\lcalcv$ might contain steps that cannot be simulated in the calculus $ \calci{\VLe}$.
+In this section we only describe the general strategy behind the translation; for a formal treatment we refer the reader to \cite{GNO-aiml18}.